lambda826/My-Notebook/09 Cloud/AWS/01 EC2/Configure Instances.md

 Use a  Linux  shell script and IMDSv2 to retrieve the top-level instance metadata items:
  - Creates a session token
 	 - Stores the session token header in a variable named  `TOKEN`
  - Requests the top-level metadata items using the token

+The request must include the followings when Use IMDSv2 to request instance metadata:
+ -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5Njk1NjEwMyw0Mjk3OTgwMzEsLTYyNj
-Q2ODczM119
+eyJoaXN0b3J5IjpbLTEzOTA5MTQyNzQsNDI5Nzk4MDMxLC02Mj
+Y0Njg3MzNdfQ==
 -->